Updated 12 December 2024

-The second purpose of the matboard is decorative – as it is a simple way to make your work stand out.
+The second purpose of the matboard is decorative since it is a simple way to make your work stand out.
 When done right, a well-placed matboard acts as a border for the artwork and draws the attention of the room towards what is displayed within the frame.
+The colour and texture of the matboard can complement or contrast with the artwork, enhancing its visual impact.
+Matboards can also be used to balance the composition of the framed artwork, especially when dealing with small or asymmetrical pieces.

-While most mat boards are traditionally pre-fitted in ready-made frames or during the custom framing process, individual components can be sold separately for hobbyists to cut to their own preferences.
+While most mat boards are traditionally pre-fitted in ready-made frames or during the custom framing process, individual components can be sold separately from art supply stores for hobbyists to cut to their own boarders.

 What you will need